HackCameroon/hacksc-random-app/README.md

 ## How to run the demo

-If you have not yet installed `React Native`:
+It is recommended that you have installed `Simulator.app` before starting.
-> npm install -g react-native-cli

 Prepare to run the demo:
 > git clone https://github.com/hacksc-team-of-random-name/hacksc-random-app.git